ConservationMetrics/mapgl-tile-renderer/README.md

 ## Requirements

-Node version: 18.17.0 or higher (Sharp requires this at minimum).
+Node version: 18.17.0.

+(Sharp requires 18.17.0 at minimum, and MapLibre Native is [currently only supported on stable releases of Node](https://github.com/maplibre/maplibre-native/issues/1058), 18 being the latest)

 ## CLI options